amitkumardhaka25/quiz_app_project/README.md

 # quiz_app_project
 This a quiz application for students.
-You can find project in folder "dev"
+You can find project in branch "dev"